Replacement coils FAQs

 How do I know when it's time for a replacement coil?

-You'll know it's time for a replacement coil when your vapour starts tasting burnt or weaker than usual.
-If you notice that the cotton wick has changed colour, this can also be a sign that it's time to install a replacement coil.
+You'll know it's time for a replacement coils when your vapour starts tasting burnt or weaker than usual.
+If you notice that the cotton wick has changed colour, this can also be a sign that it's time to install a replacement coils.
 However, monitoring the taste of your e-liquid is the best way to know when it’s time to replace the coil.